 The Addictive Factors in Alcohol and Why It Prompts Alcohol and Drug Rehab

 Alcohol is the most commonly used addictive substance in America today, but exactly what makes alcohol addictive?
-According to the NCADD, currently in the United States 17.6 million people suffer from alcohol dependence or chronic alcohol abuse.
+According to the NCADD, 17.6 million people in the United States suffer from alcohol dependence or chronic alcohol abuse.
 That’s about one in twelve adults, with many more engaging in unhealthy binge drinking habits that can develop into alcoholism.

 If you have witnessed someone deal with alcohol use disorder, you know finding a way to help can be challenging.
 The truth is, people drink for different reasons, so there is not one single solution; treatment that works for one patient may not work for another.
 Ultimately, both physical and psychological addictive factors come into play when overcoming addiction.

 What Makes Alcohol Addictive: Physical vs Psychological Factors

 Drinking alcohol stimulates the release of dopamine and endorphins within the brain.
 These are the chemicals that produce feelings of pleasure and satisfaction and act as a natural painkiller.
 Studies have shown that genetic factors come into play when determining how alcohol reacts in the brains of different people.
 Specifically, some people’s brains released more pleasure chemicals in response to alcohol, making them more susceptible to physical dependency.

 Alcohol use can actually make physical changes in the brain’s chemistry and functioning, which plays a big part in what makes alcohol addictive.
 The brain’s reward and pleasure centers are overloaded, and the user experiences cravings to repeat those experiences.
 Although someone may have the intention to stop, alcohol can compromise impulse control and decision making, which makes relapse more likely.
 What starts as alcohol abuse can quickly and easily change to alcohol dependence.